Teen pro-footballer killed in botched robbery

 "When he played at his best, his style of play came across as calm, relaxed, no pressure, just smooth.
 It came across as if he was dancing."

-Bain recalled Moore speaking on the nickname.
+Bain recalled Moore talking about his nickname.

 "One time he actually said to me, 'When I'm dribbling (the ball), I feel like if I hearing music and I does just go with the flow.'"